dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Thus, if and when further information on caveats and implementation issues come to light, it is more likely that vulnerabilities will represent a weakening of security than a full "break".
 Such weakening may also be offset if a hybrid approach has been used.
-The complexity of post-quantum algorithms needs to be balanced against the fact that hybridization itself adds more complexity to a protocol and introduces the risk of implementation mistakes in the hybridization process.

 ### **Time**